clarkdatalabs/banana-project/Python_Banana_Project/README.md

 ```
 fig.show()
 ```

+Customrize the color of those lines can make the plot become more readable.
+Just as the 'line chart_by group' plot shows.

 # Python script for animation over time

 This script is to generate a line plot about banana exportation for 11 countries during 1994-2005.